-I was never one of the ‘cool kids’ or did I hang out with the popular crowd.
+I was never one of the ‘cool kids’ or hung out with the popular crowd.
 I believe this helped me find my own voice in a sea of people who dressed, looked, and acted the same 24/7.
-It took years for me to grow into myself and accept me for who I am.
-It involved a lot of healing and self-compassion, and it is still a work in progress.
+It took years for me to grow into myself and accept me for who I was (and am.)
+It involved a lot of healing and self-compassion, and it's still a work in progress.
 Back in school, it was all a big popularity contest, not too different from how things are now but I’ve learned to cope with it differently and to give importance to what truly matters.

-As such, I wish to share what I’ve learned along the way, in hopes it will resonate with you and potentially help you feel more comfortable in the skin you’re in, because you are good enough, absolutely beautiful, unique, and completely worth it.
+As such, I wish to share what I’ve learned along the way, hoping it will resonate with you and potentially help you feel more comfortable in the skin you’re in because you are good enough, absolutely beautiful, unique, and completely worth it.

 How I Learned to Accept Myself

 Self-acceptance is a hard-earned ordeal.
 I believe I achieved this when I finally stopped looking for things to criticize about myself and began to accept and acknowledge my strengths, weaknesses, flaws, and talents for what they are.
-When you think about it, the longest relationship you will ever have is with yourself, so why be so harsh, demanding, and self-critical?
-It is imperative to recognize how harmful this can be to your morale and overall persona.
+When you think about it, the longest relationship you'll ever have is with yourself, so why be so harsh, demanding, and self-critical?
+It's imperative to recognize how harmful this can be to your morale and overall persona.
 Being our own worst enemy is not the answer.

 When things don’t go as planned or we fail to meet our high

 standardsexpectations, our response should be a balanced one.
 Yes, pushing to deliver your best is a superb quality but life doesn’t always go our way and the best we can do is learn from it.
-Instead of berating yourself with thoughts of defeat, think for a minute—what would you have told to a friend in a similar situation?
+Instead of berating yourself with thoughts of defeat, think for a minute—what would you have told a friend going through a similar situation?
 Remember, we should always treat ourselves with compassion.

-From another angle, the constant flow of media we get bombarded with, continuously shoving this idea of the perfect life we should be leading to our faces...
+From another angle, the constant flow of media bombards and continuously shoves this idea of the "perfect life" we should be leading.
 Ugh.
 Screw that.
 Choose to understand the world and its realities then go about your life, creating your own set of standards to follow.
 Don’t let anything or anyone dictate how you’re supposed to be, act, speak, or feel.
 Celebrate your accomplishments and continue to set the bar high for yourself, taking your personal circumstances into consideration.
 Life is not a race.

 Stop being a people pleaser.
 The only approval you should seek of is your own.
 Those who love you and truly wish you well will be there to support you no matter what.
-Let’s be real.
+Let’s be real, yo.